KushBlazingJudah/feditext/README.md

 This is largely a work in progress, and most likely will be for a while.
-This is exacerbated by the fact that I probably will not work on this as often as I would for other projects.
+This is exacerbated by the fact that I probably will not work on this as often as I would for other projects, but as of writing it's my current interest.

-**Federation is a work in progress, and by no means stable.**
+**Federation is a work in progress, and by no means stable nor working.**

+The scaffholding is in place but it is by no means compliant with ActivityPub.
+I'm trying to get this up and going as fast as possible, and be compatible with FChannel at the same time, which is focusing more on features and stability.

 In its current state, it probably works quite well as a textboard even though it's not complete.
 The idea behind doing it this way is so I have a core engine that more or less works fine, a nice foundation for implementing ActivityPub on top of.
+You can probably rip ActivityPub out of this quite easily and use it as a standalone textboard, which is what I've intended.

 ## Rationale